HaydenFennell/EMBRIO-modeling-course/docs/source/numericalSolutionPDE.rst

+.. role:: raw-html(raw)
+   :format: html

 PDE's In Biological Systems
 ===========================

-* Click `here <https://drive.google.com/file/d/1nS54t9ZGx-v2EFugSC7V-1gEIEEjdpPI/view?usp=sharing>`_ to view this page as an excutable Jupyter notbook:
+* To view this notebook as a fully interactive Jupyter notebook, `click here <https://drive.google.com/file/d/1nS54t9ZGx-v2EFugSC7V-1gEIEEjdpPI/view?usp=sharing>`_

 Often mathematical models require the evaluation of complex partial differential equation (PDE) which will not necessarily have an analytical solution.
 A prime example of this is fluid flow, which can only be solved analyticaly in a few extremely restricted cases.
 We approximate the continuous, analytical solution with a discrete, numerical solution, in which we solve the PDEs over a series of discrete points related by the governing PDEs.